by Julia Yoo

 “Thank goodness you have ssang-ku-pool.
 Your parents saved a lot of money,” said a close family friend when I was five years old.
 Ssang-ku-pul is the line above the eyelid, which most every Caucasian has but is rare among Northeast Asians.
 According to Sandy Cobrin, only 25% of Koreans are born with the double eye-lid crease, and she describes eye-lid surgery as “stitching a permanent crease into the eye-lid.”
 After observing the Korean trends and Korean pop culture idols for many years from a Korean-American perspective, I think I have figured out the meaning of Korean beauty.
 It is a very complicated and profound one.
 Beauty means having big eyes, a pale complexion, a sharp and pointed nose, a taller height, and a small chin and mouth.
 Essentially, South Korean beauty meant looking as “white” or Caucasian as possible.

 I never quite understood how having lines above my eyelids saved my parents money until the summer of 1998 when I visited Korea.
 I knew that the lines above my eyes supposedly made them appear larger than other “Asian eyes,” but I did not see the financial connection until I saw my aunt in Korea whom I hadn’t seen for years.
 She just had eyelid surgery a year before, and I noticed how the lines above her eyes opened them up so that they appeared a bit rounder.
 She was beaming as she was telling me how she got a discount on the surgery, paying only $700 because she knew the surgeon.
-Then she was telling my sister, who wasn’t blessed with
+Then she was telling my sister, who wasn’t blessed with ssang-ku-pul like me, to get the surgery through the surgeon she knew.
+She was going on about how the majority of the female Korean population gets this eyelid surgery and how lucky she was to have

 connections.
 I felt fortunate; I had saved seven hundred dollars.
 But instead of yelling this aloud, I remained silent.
 For the first time in my life, I felt a bit ashamed of my race.